 The need to protect healthcare workers from bloodborne exposures resulted in OSHA's publication in 1991 of the Bloodborne Pathogens Standard.
 The Standard requires employers whose employees have exposure to blood to provide safe work practices, education, and barriers to exposure.
-The Standard was later amended to add requirements for the safe use of sharps devices.
+As noted earlier, the Standard was later amended to add requirements for the safe use of sharps devices (OSHA, 2012, 1991).